Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Halo masses

-We track haloes with current-day masses of $M_{\rm 200c}>10^{12.5}\ {\rm M_{\odot}}$ in TNG300 to chart the evolution of the virial mass as a function of redshift.
-In addition to our TNG300 analysis, we also utilise all current-day clusters in the TNG-Cluster simulation \citep[reported in][]{nelson_introducing_2024}, in order to access those rarest, most massive DM haloes.
-We use the \texttt{SubLink} merger trees \citep{rodriguez-gomez_merger_2015} to follow the most massive progenitor branch of the $z=0$ haloes to find their progenitor haloes out to $z=10$.
+To understand how these observed high-redshift massive haloes evolve as a function of time, we tracked the $z=0$ descendants of all haloes with masses of $M_{\rm 200c}>10^{11}\ {\rm M_{\odot}}$ in TNG300 and TNG-Cluster at every snapshot from $0<z<9$.
+When multiple haloes result in the same descendant at $z=0$, we only included the most massive high-redshift halo in this analysis.
+We only considered the most massive progenitor haloes at high redshift, as these are comparable to the halo masses of observed protocluster candidates that we discuss in Section~\ref{sec:halo_mass}.
+We used the \texttt{SubLink} merger trees \citep{rodriguez-gomez_merger_2015} to follow the descendant branches of these massive high-redshift haloes to find their eventual present-day mass.
 Figure~\ref{fig:Halo_mass_evolution} shows this evolution, where we interpolate the evolution of individual haloes to a finer redshift grid to fill voids in the redshift range of the TNG-Cluster and TNG300 simulations.
-We additionally note that there do exist current-day clusters that grow their virial mass by orders of magnitude in fewer than 100 Myr, presumably by significant merger events.
-While the evolution of such systems is interesting, they do not represent the evolutionary pathway of these already massive haloes at high redshift, and therefore, they are removed from our analysis.
-Each hexagonal bin in Figure~\ref{fig:Halo_mass_evolution} is coloured based on the median present-day mass of haloes that fall within said bin.
+Each hexagonal bin in Figure~\ref{fig:Halo_mass_evolution} is coloured by the median present-day mass of haloes in that bin, only when that median exceeds $M_{\rm 200c}>10^{13}\ {\rm M_{\odot}}$.